the-senior-dev/sm_solid_js/README.md

 }
 ```

-// We can create new variations of `Product` with **Composition** rather then inheriting from the parent class.
+NOTE: We can create new variations of `Product` with **Composition** rather than inheriting from the parent class.
 In [GiftProduct.ts](src/priceModule/domain/GiftProduct.ts) remove the class and add:

 ```typescript
 import { ProductCategory } from "../../types";
 import Product from "./Product";